Section 18 – Parliamentary and New Brunswick Statutes and Records

 A) The scope of the right

-1) The scope of the word “statutes”
+1) The scope of the word “statutes” at subsection 18(1) of the Charter

-Subsection 18(1) of the Charter applies equally to the whole process of enactment of legislation in Parliament, from the introduction of the bill to third reading and Royal assent.
+Section 18(1) of the Charter applies equally to the whole process of enactment of legislation in Parliament, from the introduction of the bill to third reading and Royal assent.

-The teaching of Blaikie No. 1 in 1979 as confirmed by the Supreme Court in Manitoba Language Rights 1985 (Reference re Manitoba Language Rights, at paras.
-124, 125, 127 and 128, is threefold:
+The teaching of Blaikie No. 1 in 1979 as confirmed by the Supreme Court in Manitoba Language Rights 1985 at pages 774-775, is threefold:

-- a) Section 133 of the Constitution Act, 1867 requires not only bilingual printing and publishing, but also bilingual enactment;
+1. Section 133 of the Constitution Act, 1867 requires not only bilingual printing and publishing, but also bilingual enactment;

-- b) The English and French texts of the laws must be equally authoritative;
+2. The English and French texts of the laws must be equally authoritative;

-- c) Section 133 requires the simultaneous use of both languages in the enactment process.
+3. Section 133 requires the simultaneous use of both languages in the enactment process.

-In Blaikie No. 2, at p.
-320, the Supreme Court of Canada extended the scope of its previous decision by stating that the requirements set out in section 133 of the Constitution Act, 1867, apply to documents of a legislative nature adopted by the government, by one or several ministers or with their consent.
+In Blaikie No. 2, at page 320, the Supreme Court of Canada extended the scope of its previous decision by stating that the requirements set out in section 133 of the Constitution Act, 1867, apply to documents of a legislative nature adopted by the government, by one or several ministers or with their consent.

 2) Subordinate legislation: “documents of a legislative nature”

-Without attempting to establish a completely watertight test, the Supreme Court of Canada indicated in Manitoba Language Rights 1992, at pp. 213 and 233, that orders in council must be made in both languages if they are legislative instruments in terms of their form, content and effect.
+Without attempting to establish an ironclad test, the Supreme Court of Canada indicated in Manitoba Language Rights 1992, at pages 213 and 233, that regulations, orders in council and other instruments of a legislative nature must be made in both languages if they are legislative instruments in terms of their form, content and effect.
 However, the Court indicated that these criteria do not operate cumulatively.
 It could be determined that an instrument is legislative in form though not in content, and under the following criteria it would nonetheless be determined to be of a legislative nature.

 As far as the form is concerned, a sufficient connection between the legislature and the instrument will show that it is legislative in nature.
 This link will be established when the instrument is, pursuant to legislation, enacted by the Government or where it is made subject to government approval.

 As far as content and effect are concerned, the following elements indicate that an instrument is legislative in nature: it must be a rule which sets norms or standards of conduct; must be unilateral and have binding legal effect; and must be of general application rather than directed at specific individuals or situations.
-While recognizing that there would be grey areas when the application of these criteria may provide difficult, the Court emphasized that it would be “wise for legislatures, in cases of doubt, to resolve that doubt in favour of the constitutional right”
+While recognizing that there will be grey areas when the application of these criteria will not provide a clear answer, the Court emphasized that it would be “wise for legislatures, in cases of doubt, to resolve that doubt in favour of the constitutional right” (Manitoba Language Rights 1992, at page 225).

 Orders in council authorizing a Minister or a Crown corporation to enter into a contract generally would not be caught by the constitutional requirements but the situation may be different where the contract is entered into pursuant to statute, essentially as a substitute for enacting a regulation.